-Kevin Epley was named the women's tennis head coach at the University of South Carolina on June 11, 2012.
-In 10 seasons as a head coach, Epley owns an impressive 181-82 (.688) record, six top-25 finishes and six conference championships.
-His teams have reached the NCAA Tournament in each of those 10 years and eight times they have won at least one round.
-In two seasons with the Gamecocks, Epley has upheld a winning tradition while moving the program toward even greater heights with an influx of diverse players who are just as committed to helping South Carolina achieve at the highest level.
+Kevin Epley, the 2017 ITA Carolina Region Coach of the Year, was named the women's tennis head coach at the University of South Carolina on June 11, 2012.
+In 13 seasons as a head coach, Epley owns an impressive 235-110 (.681) record, eight top-25 finishes and six conference championships.
+His teams have reached the NCAA Tournament in each of those 13 years, and 11 times they have won at least one round.
+In five seasons with the Gamecocks, Epley has upheld a winning tradition while moving the program toward even greater heights with an influx of diverse players who are just as committed to helping South Carolina achieve at the highest level.

 Prior to joining the Gamecocks, Epley spent the prior four years as a full-time traveling coach for WTA player Megan Moulton-Levy and her doubles partner, Lindsay Lee-Waters.
 It was not the first time, however, that Epley worked with players at the highest level in the world.
 He has also served as a personal traveling coach for Lindsay Davenport and Patty Schnyder, and was the head coach of the St. Louis Aces in the World Team Tennis league.
 Epley was also an assistant for the U.S. Olympic team for the 2000 Sydney games and was an assistant for the U.S. Federation Cup team from 1997 to 2002.
 In both instances, he worked with tennis legend and close friend and mentor Billie Jean King.
 Epley has also been an instructor at the renowned Nick Bolliettieri Tennis Academy in Florida.